 - Class Representative: She certainly has the stereotypical look down pat.
-She and Momo bond over the fact that they have students who make the job a lot harder then it needs to be.
+She and Yaoyorozu bond over the fact that they have students who make the job a lot harder then it needs to be.

-- Goggles Do Nothing: Her visor doesn't seem to do anything, as it isn't really necessary for her quirk to work.
+- Goggles Do Nothing: Her visor doesn't seem to do anything, as it isn't really necessary for her Quirk to work.

 - Sensual Spandex: Her costume is skintight.